 ABOUT THE AUTHOR:

 Heidi Overbye from Learning Through Play is a Brisbane based, Early Years Teacher.
 Since graduating with a Bachelor of Education (Early Childhood), she has worked in a kindergarten setting with children aged 3-5 preparing them for school.
-In 2018, Heidi is transitioning to a school environment where she will teach Prep, the first year of formal schooling in Queensland.
 Heidi is an advocate for play- based learning, stimulating and creative learning spaces, and, the power of imaginative play.
 Heidi’s Instagram page @learning.through.play and blog have loads of activities, recommendations and ideas for little ones.

 How do you incorporate STEAM learning into your classroom?
 We would love to hear from you!